- Green Infrastructure

 Private Sewer Separation – Elimination of inflow sources on private property.

-Program – The effort to implement the LTCP for the City of Omaha.
+Program – The effort to implement the Long Term Control Plan for the City of Omaha.

-Program Management Team – The members of the City, CH2M HILL, and HDR Engineering Inc. who are working on the CSO Program.
+Program Management Team – Members of the City of Omaha, CH2M HILL, HDR Inc., and Lamp Rynearson & Associates, Inc. who are working on the CSO Program.

 Public Sewer Separation – Separation of sewers within public rights of way, not including the elimination of inflow sources on private property.